 - PhD programme

-NTU EEE is now one of the top-ranked schools in the world, ranked 4th worldwide in the QS University Rankings by Subject 2021 (Electrical and Electronic Engineering).
-It is also the first and only Asian School in the Top 20 (ranked 11th) for the Shanghai Ranking's Global Ranking of Academic Subjects 2020 (Electrical & Electronic Engineering).
+NTU EEE is now one of the top-ranked schools in the world, ranked 2nd globally by subject in the U.S. News and World Report Best Global Universities Rankings 2022 and 9th worldwide in the QS University Rankings by Subject 2023 (Electrical and Electronic Engineering).
+It is also one of the Top Asian Schools (Ranked 8th) for the Shanghai Ranking's Global Ranking of Academic Subjects 2022 (Electrical & Electronic Engineering).

-The school receives over $80 million in annual research funding.
+The School receives over $80 million in annual research funding.
 They are supported by about 300 researchers from all over the world.
-These researchers enable the school’s extensive research output in the areas of Big Data Analytics, Internet of Things, Intelligent Transportation (V2X), Satellites, Photonics, Autonomous Systems, Power and Energy Engineering, Biomedical and Healthcare, Communications Engineering and Artificial Intelligence.
-Our faculty published an average of more than 850 journal papers and close to 500 conference papers per year.
-Over the last 5 years, more than 500 patents have been filed and more than 100 have been granted.
+These researchers enable the school’s extensive research output in the areas of Big Data Analytics, Internet of Things, Intelligent Transportation (V2X), Satellites, Photonics, Autonomous Systems, Power and Energy Engineering, Biomedical and Healthcare, Communications Engineering and Artificial Intelligence. publications.
+Our faculty publishes an average of more than 900 journal papers and close to 500 conference papers per year.
+Over the last 5 years, more than 530 patents have been filed and close to 150 have been granted.

 Our faculty members are also engaged in a broad range of collaborations with renowned overseas universities, research institutes and multinational companies to ensure we stay ahead of tomorrow’s demands.